-Additionally, from time to time, the Foundation leases office equipment.
+From time to time, the Foundation leases office equipment.
 Each lease agreement is typically effective for a period of five years.
 The future rental payments are included in the table below.

-Total rental expense amounted to approximately \$84,000 at December 31, 2020.
+Total rental expense amounted to approximately \$13,000 and \$84,000 at December 31, 2021 and 2020, respectively.